Written and first recorded by Laura Nyro (US #103 1966).

 “Lesley Gore had been longtime fan of Nyro’s writing and jumped at the chance to record ‘Wedding Bell Blues’.
 Released late in the summer of 1969, Gore and her label, Mercury, anticipated that a chart hit would reignite Gore’s career.
 Music trade magazines proffered early praise for the recording:

 “The Laura Nyro classic gets a powerful vocal workout from Miss Gore, and should prove the entry to bring her back to a high spot on the charts.
 Top programming fare.”

 – Billboard magazine, September 6, 1969

-“… But, the subsequent release of the 5th Dimension’s cover soon thereafter dashed any hope of Gore’s comeback chart success.
+“… But, the subsequent, almost-simultaneous release of the 5th Dimension’s own cover (the same week as the above quote was published) soon dashed any hope of a Gore ‘comeback’ chart success.